GeeseFS

 -

-Make sure that the FUSE utilities are installed by default:
+Ensure that utilities for working with FUSE are installed by default:

 apt list --installed | grep fuse -